-In recent years, Edinburgh Events Mobile App are slowly becoming the ubiquitous go-to digital accompaniment to some of the live events ever held.
+In recent years, mobile apps for events are slowly becoming the ubiquitous go-to digital accompaniment to some of the live events ever held.
 They are the most efficient means of disseminating information and connecting with your attendees.
-They are also essential if you want to be relevant in the eventing space.
+They are also essential if you want to be relevant in the event space.
 But do they distract attendees and pull focus away from your event?

 If so, how do you keep attendees off their phones during presentations?